rick9141/Poc.Chatbot.Gpt/README.md

-# std-english-tutor-gpt
+# Poc-Chatbot-Gpt
-Creation of API for correcting sentences in English.
+API created to test chatgpt api functions integrated into a chatbot.